vzhomeexperiments/R_selflearning/README.md

 ## Motivation

-There are probably just 2 possible types of mechanical trading systems:
+There are probably just 3 possible types of mechanical trading systems:

 * Human Idea[captured from the screen pattern] -> Indicator[parameters] + fix trading rules + Fresh Data = trading decision
 * Past Data + Algorithm[based on some idea] -> Model[hyperparameters] + Fresh Data = trading decision [via predicted probability]
+* Combination of the two above -> Fix trading rules + fresh data + filter based on the model = trading decision

 The *first* approach relies on finding suitable parameters via optimization [bruteforcing many trades scenarios to find the best] and testing to confirm.
 This is typically done using MT4 terminal with optimization module

 The *second* approach, developed in this course, relies on the model that would be trained to recognize the dominant pattern to generate trading decision.
 Approach will involve use of neural network model on `h2o` frame.
 The CPU is not 'bruteforcing' trades execution but follows the algorithm rules trying to find best parameters of the deep learning model.
 Technically use of NN models is more efficient as modern algorithms can use all CPU cores.
 As apposed to MT4 platform that can only use 1 CPU.
 At the same time training NN is more challenging due to reproducibility, overfitting issues, etc.

+The *third* approach will use combination of the classic 'rule-based' system and will also use the 'model' as a filter.
+For example, a probability of winning the trade will be used to enter the trade once the rule-based system suggest an entry

 ## Main Features